The Best Peanut Butter Cup Cookies You’ll Ever Bake

 Preparation Steps

-- In a large bowl, cream together the softened butter, peanut butter, granulated sugar, and brown sugar until light and fluffy.
+- In a large bowl, cream together the softened butter, creamy peanut butter, granulated sugar, and brown sugar until smooth and fluffy.

-- Bake for 9-11 minutes, or until the edges are lightly golden and the centers are still slightly soft.
+- Bake for 8 to 10 minutes, or until the edges are lightly golden and the centers are set.

 Notes